codegangsta/martini-contrib/render/README.md

 ~~~

 ### Character Encodings
 The `render.Renderer` middleware will automatically set the proper Content-Type header based on which function you call.
-See below for an example of what the default settings would output:
+See below for an example of what the default settings would output (note that there is no charset):
 ~~~ go
 // main.go
 package main